aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 ## Resolving issues with the softcover server

-In some situations you might run into an issue where the server running in the container will hang or the container main process, and hence the container itself, will exit.
+In some situations you might run into an issue where the server running in the container will hang or the main container process will die, causing the container to exit.

 This might happen when you rename the chapter markdown files where the names get out of sync with the `Book.txt` file.